-“Could have fooled me,” he fires back looking at me.
-His eyes look me over, at my condition.
-He drops his gaze.
+“Could have fooled me,” he fires back, looking at me, surveying my condition.
+Then he drops his gaze.

-“Whatever man, I - - I’m sorry… I know you’re not stupid.
-You passed the bar for Christ-sakes.
+“Whatever, man.
+I-I’m sorry… I know you’re not stupid.
+You passed the bar, for Christ’s sakes.
 You’re a lawyer!”

-He looks at me again.
-His eyes searching for evidence of honesty.
+He looks at me again, his eyes searching for evidence of honesty.

 I feel ashamed and drop my gaze.
-We sit in silence, no one knows who’s turn it is to speak or what to say.
+We sit in silence.
+Neither one of us knows whose turn it is to speak or what to say.

-“You know…” Timmy begins.
-“I remember the time when we were not always fighting,” He says, his voice trailing off.
+“You know,” Timmy begins, “I remember a time when we were not always fighting…”

 “When was that?”
-I ask.
-Not knowing the answer, and not knowing what else to say.
+I ask, not knowing the answer and not knowing what else to say.

 “I don’t know… just before we always started fighting,” he says flatly, looking at his shoes.

 What Timmy doesn’t know is that I always knew he was our mother’s favorite, from the time he was born.
 She tried not to let it show, but there it was.
-There were many incidents, but the I have played over in my mind for years, is the time Timmy and I were riding down the hill siting on a skateboard and we ran into a parked car.
+There were many incidents, but the one I have played over in my mind for years is the time Timmy and I were riding down the hill, sitting on a skateboard, and we ran into a parked car.

-We ran home, and as our mother opened the door, Timmy started to cry even though he wasn’t that hurt.
-My mother immediately scooped him up and took him in the house wiping his tears.
-I walked into house, pushed the door closed while holding my fractured arm, and sat on the couch.
-It felt like an hour before she was done putting him to bed and giving him an ice cream bar before she checked on me.
-She had to get Timmy out of bed so she could take me to the hospital.
+We ran home, and as our mother opened the door, Timmy started to cry, even though he wasn’t that hurt.
+My mother immediately scooped him up and took him in the house, wiping his tears.
+I walked in, pushed the door closed while holding my fractured arm, and sat on the couch.
+It felt like an hour before she was done giving Timmy an ice cream bar and putting him to bed and finally checked on me.
+Then she had to get Timmy out of bed, so she could take me to the hospital.

 When Timmy enrolled in school, he had to go to special education classes.
 I teased him and called him stupid.
 I couldn’t make my mother love me, but I could take it out on him.
-I have always felt sorry for myself because he picked on me, but, I forgot that I am the one who taught him how to torment.
+I’ve always felt sorry for myself because he picked on me, but I forgot I’m the one who taught him how to torment.

 * * *

-I feel I can now accept it, I am about to die.
+I feel I can now accept it.
+I am about to die.
 I could ask for help back to my bedroom, but I can’t bear the thought of my mother dealing with this by herself.
 Also, I want to see if they can somehow give me more time.
-I want to see Julia, one more time, tell her she is a great therapist.
+I want to see Julia, one more time, to tell her she is a great therapist.

 I slowly turn my head and look at Timmy.
-I don’t need to die with a resentment.
+I don’t need to die with resentment.
 I can forgive.
 I can forgive, myself.
-Some things you know without having to have your therapist tell you.
-Maybe that’s when you know it is working.
+Some things you know without needing your therapist telling you.
+Maybe that’s when you know it’s working.

-“Hey Timmy,” I say.
+“Hey, Timmy.”

-“Yeah”
+“Yeah.”

-“I think I can get ten grand… but you have to pay it back… to mom when I am gone.”
+“I think I can get ten grand… but you have to pay it back… to mom when I’m gone.”

 He looks at me.
 “You mean that?” he asks carefully.

 “Yeah.
-And… I’m sorry,” I say.
-“For everything.”
+And… I’m sorry.
+For everything.”
 We sit in silence again.
-“Listen, get mom… and call an ambulance.”
+“Listen, get Mom… and call an ambulance.”

-“Wait, whats going on?” he asks, eyes on me.
+“Wait, what’s going on?” he asks, eyes on me.

-“Go go!”
-I say waving with my left arm, batting him away.
+“Go, go!”
+I say, waving with my left arm, batting him away.